 - acquisitions; and

 The Board reviews on an annual basis the independence of each non-executive Director.
-In making this consideration the Board determines whether the Director is independent in character and judgement and whether there are relationships or circumstances which are likely to affect, or could appear to affect, the Director’s judgement.
+In making this assessment, in addition to considering Provision 10 of the Code, the Board determines whether the Director is independent in character and judgement and whether there are relationships or circumstances which are likely to affect, or could appear to affect, the Director’s judgement.

 When a new appointment to the Board is to be made, consideration is given to the particular skills, knowledge and experience that a potential new member could add to the existing Board composition.
 A formal process is then undertaken, usually involving external recruitment agencies, with appropriate consideration being given, in regards to executive appointments, to internal and external candidates.
-Before undertaking the appointment of a non-executive Director, the Chairman establishes that the prospective Director can give the time and commitment necessary to fulfil their duties, in terms of availability both to prepare for and attend meetings and to discuss matters at other times.
+Before undertaking the appointment of a non-executive Director, the Board establishes that the prospective Director can give the time and commitment necessary to fulfil their duties, in terms of availability both to prepare for and attend meetings and to discuss matters at other times.
+This includes, prior to appointment, significant existing commitments being disclosed and assessed along with an indication of time commitment involved.

 Any conflicts, or potential conflicts, of interest are disclosed and assessed prior to a new Director’s appointment to ensure that there are no matters which would prevent that person from accepting the appointment.
 The Group has procedures in place for managing conflicts of interest and Directors have continuing obligations to update the Board on any changes to these conflicts.
 This process includes relevant disclosure at the beginning of each Board meeting.
 If any potential conflict of interest arises, the Articles of Association permit the Board to authorise the conflict, subject to such conditions or limitations as the Board may determine.

-All Board Directors recognise the need to allocate sufficient time to the Company for them to be able to meet their responsibilities as Board members.
-All non-executive Directors’ contracts include minimum time commitments; however these are recognised to be the minimums.
+All Directors recognise the need to allocate sufficient time to the Company for them to be able to meet their responsibilities as Board members.
+All non-executive Directors’ contracts include minimum time commitments; however, these are recognised to be the minimums.

 The Chairman is responsible for ensuring that all the Directors continually update their skills, their knowledge and familiarity with the Group in order to fulfil their role on the Board and the Board’s Committees.
 Updates dealing with changes in legislation and regulation relevant to the Group’s business are provided to the Board by the Company Secretary/Chief Financial Officer and through the Board Committees.